-You can access Strawberry Hill from the two bridges.
-While it's not large, there are a few trails the you can walk around and even hike to the top of the hill.
+You can access Strawberry Hill Island from the two bridges.
+While it's not large, there are a few trails that you can walk around and even hike to the top of the hill.

-One of the other SF attractions at here is the colorful Chinese pavilion.
+One of the other SF attractions here is the colorful Chinese Pavilion.
 This was gifted to the city of San Francisco in the mid-1970s and has called Stow Lake home since that time.

-The pavilion is located on Strawberry Hill, you can easily walk across the southern bridge to get to the pavilion.
-It's a great place to hang out, relax, and just enjoy the day.
+The pavilion is located on Strawberry Hill.
+You can easily walk across the southern bridge to get to there.
+It's a great place to hang out, relax, and enjoy the day.

 I also love hanging out and spending a little time enjoying Huntington Falls.
-The falls are also located on Strawberry Hill.
+The falls are also located on the main trail on Strawberry Hill.
 However, your best view of the falls is from the flat walking trail around the lake.

 The easiest way to get to here is by entering the park from the north at the 8th Avenue entrance.
-From here take a left and head west along John F. Kennedy Drive.
-There's a small trail that leads from John F. Kennedy Drive into Stow Lake.
+From here, take a left and head west along John F. Kennedy Drive.
+A small trail leads from John F. Kennedy Drive into Stow Lake.

 From the south, the easiest way is to enter is from 9th Avenue.
-Take that street (which turns into Martin Luther King Jr Drive once you enter the park) all the way around until you see the sign that says Stow Lake.
-From here, you will have to walk up a small hill in order to reach the lake.
+Take that street (which turns into Martin Luther King Jr. Drive once you enter the park) all the way around until you see the sign that says Stow Lake.
+From here, you will have to walk up a small hill to reach the lake.